kmkr/splendid-nudibranch/content.md

 Location		Cocos Island, Costa Rica
 Tags			2017
 Latin           Epinephelus labriformis
-Description     Groupers typically have large mouths, fat libs and stout bodies.
-This one is a small grouper, but still fearless enough to just stare back when I was snapping a shot.
+Description     Groupers typically have large mouths, fat lips and stout bodies.
+The starry grouper is relatively small, but still fearless enough to stay still and stare back when I was snapping a shot.

 DSC02987.jpg